baselsurkhi/alabarka-privacy-policy/README.md

 ## 📄 License

-This project is provided as-is for internal or private use.
+This application is provided as-is to facilitate access to the official Al-Baraka Medical Center website.